shakeelrao/cs350-docker/README.md

 A containerized [CS 350](https://www.student.cs.uwaterloo.ca/~cs350) development environment.

 ## Prerequisites
-* A *nix environment
+* *nix environment
 * Docker

-To install Docker, refer to the official [docs](https://docs.docker.com/install/).
+To install Docker, refer to the official [documentation](https://docs.docker.com/install/).

 ## Installation
 To set-up the environment, create a dedicated directory for CS 350 and then download + run `install.sh`: